Rein Järvelill

 Rein Järvelill (born 1966 in Uusvada, Võru County) is an Estonian politician.
 He was a member of IX Riigikogu.

 Rein Järvelill graduated from the Estonian University of Life Sciences in 1994 with a degree in forestry.
-From 1994 until 1997, he studied law at the University of Tartu.
+From 1994 to 1997, he studied law at the University of Tartu.

-Järvelill has been the mayor of Värska from 2012 until 2017.
-He was formerly the municipality governor of Meremäe Parish.
+Järvelill was the mayor of Värska from 2012 to 2017.
+He was formerly the municipal governor of Meremäe Parish.

 He has been a member of Estonian Social Democratic Party.